SSG-DRD-IOT/intel_retail_workshop/Analyse_face_data_on_cloud.md

 We counted the number of faces successfully.
 Now, we will publish it to cloud for analysis.

 **Note:** We are not publishing video stream or pictures of the screen.
 We are only publishing the number of faces.
 For publishing the data to cloud we will be integrating a python script.
-- The following content should be present in a python script called as “cloud.py” and should be available in ***Desktop > Retail > OpenVINO***
+- The following content should be present in a python script called as “cloud.py” and should be available in ***Desktop > Retail > 05-OpenVINO***
 - If file is not present, create a "python.py" file and add the following code snippet into that file.

 ```